Overview of the Cooperative Ecosystem Studies Units Network

 What is a cooperative agreement?

 A cooperative agreement is a financial assistance mechanism to transfer funds from a federal agency to a non-federal entity where the principal purpose of the relationship is to accomplish a public purpose of support authorized by federal statute.
-It can be a stand-alone cooperative agreement applied to the project level, or a master cooperative agreement comprised of funded task agreements applied at the partner or project level.
+It can be a stand-alone cooperative agreement applied to the project level, or a master cooperative agreement composed of funded task agreements applied at the partner or project level.
 Processes and policies for awarding cooperative agreements vary by agency, so please consult your agency financial assistance representative for details.

 How does a cooperative agreement differ from a procurement contract with a federal agency?